There is just something about wordless picture books that elevate them to some of the best books to use with kids.

 The Hero of Little Street by Gregory Rogers is full of adventure as a little boy escapes bullies.
 He jumps into a painting and continues another adventure with a trusty little dog.
 My boys would pick this one as a favorite on the list.

 Flashlight by Lizi Boyd is a super creative use of dark and light to highlight all the life that exists outside during the day and night.
 Kids will be inspired to go on their own flashlight hunt after enjoying this book.

-I could keep adding on to this list.
+I could keep adding to this list.
 There are still many more wordless picture books that are fantastic.
 Do you have a favorite?
 Leave a comment below so other readers can grow their reading list.

 *This post first appeared on Growing Book by Book 3/19/18 and has been recently updated.